munificent/game-programming-patterns/book/bytecode.markdown

         When you're building a UI, you have to choose which framework to use, and many of those are specific to one OS.
-There are cross-platform UI toolkits too, but those often get ubiquity at the expense of familiarity -- they feel equally weird on all of platforms.
+There are cross-platform UI toolkits too, but those often get ubiquity at the expense of familiarity -- they feel equally foreign on all of platforms.

 ## See Also